At ten weeks into your pregnancy, there are many concerns that you should have. One of them is losing your baby through vaginal bleeding.

 1. Chromosomal anomalies

-If you are expecting a baby, at ten weeks, it’s less likely you will have a miscarriage as the baby is well-formed now and already have a heartbeat.
-However, if a miscarriage happens, it’s mostly because of abnormal cell division and chromosomal issues.
+If you are expecting a baby, at ten weeks, it’s less likely you will have a miscarriage as the baby is well-formed now and already has a heartbeat.
+However, if a miscarriage happens, it’s mostly because of abnormal cell division and chromosomal issues in the baby.

 Quite often, a lot of women will fault themselves for being the cause.
-But the truth is, it’s not your fault if it happens.
+But the truth is, it’s not your fault if it happens, and there is usually nothing you could have done to prevent it.

 2. Advanced age